How to Make a Concrete Globe Garden Planter

 Even a novice DIYer can create a garden planter with materials available at home improvement centers.

-To make this at home, you will need a globe-shape glass light cover, cooking spray, bucket, quick-set concrete mix, a trowel, a plastic cup, a brick, safety gloves and goggles, and a hammer.
-Click or tap ahead for step-by-step instructions.
+To make this at home, you'll need a globe-shape glass light cover, cooking spray, bucket, quick-set concrete mix, a trowel, a plastic cup, a brick, safety gloves and goggles, and a hammer.

 After gathering supplies, coat the globe's interior with cooking spray to prevent concrete from sticking.